 The Statecharts language has been around for a long time.
 In that time, its basic structures have almost not changed.
 In its original definition [3], Harel left many of the semantic choices undefined.
-Since then, many semantics have been defined, such as the one used in Statemate [5].
+Since then, many semantics have been defined, such as the one used in Statemate [6] or Rhapsody [5].
 More recently, Esmaeilsabzali et al. [1] have performed a study of big-step modelling languages, such as Statecharts, and defined a set of semantic variation points, with which the different Statecharts execution semantics can be classified.
 Central to their discussion is the notion of a "big step".
 The execution of a Statecharts model is a sequence of big steps.
-A big step is a unit of interaction between a model and its environment.
+A big step is a unit of interaction between a model and its environment, and corresponds to a "macrostep" in SCXML.
 A big step takes input from the environment (at the beginning of the big step), and produces output to the environment (after the big step has taken place).
 Input cannot change during the big step.
 A big step consists of 0 or more small steps.
 A small step is an unordered set of 1 or more transition executions, but in our case, a small step always consists of exactly one transition execution.
 Small steps are grouped in so-called combo steps.
-A combo step is a maximal sequence of small steps, such that it only contains transitions that are orthogonal to each other.
+A combo step is a maximal sequence of small steps, such that it only contains transitions that are orthogonal to each other, and corresponds to a "microstep" in SCXML.

 The SCCD compiler allows to choose which semantics to use based on a number of semantic variation points.
 This gives modellers more control to fine-tune the application to their needs.
-The semantic variation points are:
+The semantic variation points are listed below.

-- Big Step Maximality specifies when a big step ends: either after one combo step executed (Take One), or when no more combo steps can be executed (Take Many). - Internal Event Lifeline specifies when an internally raised event becomes available: either in the next small step (immediately), in the next combo step (which only makes sense in combination with the Take Many option), or the event is queued and treated as an external event (making it available in the next big step). - Input Event Lifeline specifies when an input event is available during a big step: either throughout the first small step, the first combo step, or throughout the whole big step. - Priority specifies what to do when two transitions are enabled at the same time, where the source state of one of the transitions is the ancestor of the source state of the other transition.
+- Big Step Maximality specifies when a big step ends: either after one combo step executed (Take One), or when no more combo steps can be executed (Take Many). - Internal Event Lifeline specifies when an internally raised event becomes available: either immediately in the next small step (Next Small Step), in the next combo step (Next Combo Step), or in the next big step, which means the event is queued and treated as an external event (Queue). - Input Event Lifeline specifies when an input event is available during a big step: either throughout the first small step (First Small Step), the first combo step (First Combo Step), or throughout the whole big step (Whole). - Priority specifies what to do when two transitions are enabled at the same time, where the source state of one of the transitions is the ancestor of the source state of the other transition.
 Either the transition of the ancestor gets priority (Source-Parent), or the transition of the (indirect) child gets priority (Source-Child).